Volk Han: Mixed martial arts career

-After years competing in shoot style professional wrestling, Han switched to mixed martial arts when RINGS adopted the King of Kings (KOK) format in 1999, thus fully transitioning to an MMA promotion.
+After years competing in shoot style professional wrestling and occasional shoot fights, Han switched to mixed martial arts when RINGS adopted the King of Kings (KOK) format in 1999, thus fully transitioning to an MMA promotion.
 By this time, Han was considered past his athletic prime.
-Despite this, Han amassed an impressive 8-1 record under RINGS KOK rules.
+Despite this, Han amassed an impressive 8–1 record under RINGS KOK rules.

 Following a winning debut against RINGS rookie Yasuhito Namekawa, Volk's skills were proven further against American wrestler and Mark Coleman's teammate Branden Lee Hinkle, 12 years his junior.
 Although Hinkle was able to take Han down and control him, the Russian grappler locked a tight triangle armbar at the end of the first round and made him tap out.
 Han got a matchup closer in age and experience against Olympic freestyle alumni Zaza Tkeshelashvili in a special Russia vs Georgia fight, but again Han won by submission with a guillotine choke.

 In December, Han took part in the King of Kings tournament, where he was pitted in the first round against RINGS England leader Lee Hasdell.
 The Russian took him down and landed effective strikes before securing position, and also attempted triangle chokes and armbars, but Hasdell's defense was strong.
 Han resumed using unorthodox ground and pound from the knee-on-stomach position every time the fight hit the ground, but it was in a standing segment where he got the finish, overpowering the British kickboxer with combinations and injuring Hasdell's eye for a TKO victory.
 In the second round, Volk fought Bobby Hoffman, who came to the bout with a 23–4 record.
 Hoffman controlled Han for the majority of the fight and tried to perform ground and pound, while Han worked in avoiding damage from the bottom.
 However, once in overtime, Han took Hoffman down in the corner and stood over him landing punches until the end of the time, winning the decision.